Toomey says he won’t run for another Senate term or governor

 But Toomey had often expressed frustration with how the Senate operates and had never promised to run for a third term.
 Still, the news of his future plans that broke Sunday has reshuffled the deck for Republicans looking ahead to the two major statewide races in two years.

-As Pennsylvania’s only statewide elected Republican official outside of the courts, until his decision to step aside he had been widely considered among the favorites to receive the gubernatorial nominee in 2022, when Democratic Gov. Tom Wolf is term-limited.
+As Pennsylvania’s only statewide elected Republican official outside of the courts, Toomey had been widely considered the favorite to be the gubernatorial nominee if he wanted it in 2022, when Democratic Gov. Tom Wolf is term-limited.

-Toomey had long expressed an interest in running for governor, and he said his decision to announce he would not be running for anything in 2022 was prompted by calls from people seeking to help him run for Senate or governor.
+With both offices open in 2022, Democrats have a bench of prospects who have won statewide races — Lt.
+Gov. John Fetterman, state Attorney General Josh Shapiro and state Treasurer Joe Torsella — and a statewide voter registration advantage over Republicans.

-His family remained in Pennsylvania while he served in Congress, Toomey said.
+Republicans are left without any natural heir or obvious front-runner for either governor or U.S. Senate.